-Over the course of the JLUS, 24 compatibility factors were evaluated within the three factors: human-centered, such as communications and safety; natural resources, such as resilience and water quality; and development, such as road capacity and housing availability.
+Over the course of the JLUS, 24 compatibility factors were evaluated within three categories: human-centered, which includes factors such as communications and safety; naturalresource-centered, including factors such as resilience and water quality; and devel-opment-centered, including factors such as road capacity and housing availability.
 Early in the process, stakeholders identified development-related factors as their greatest ongoing concern, with traffic and congestion being the primary focus for greater compatibility between the PNSY and the region.